HITECHCRIME/HC_SG44_Electric_Veins/README.md

 xxxxxxxxx

-i was alive, i was so destined turning electric veins on my neck symptom of anger too much involvement meant no flex

-seeking approval is it your business feeling uptight, couldn't care less

-again with the bash, can't cope then reach for your stash
+i was alive, i was so destined turning electric veins on my neck symptom of anger too much involvement meant no flex seeking approval is it your business feeling uptight, couldn't care less i'd be your first offender (i will be your first offender) again with the bash, can't cope then reach for your stash doing what you can do get yourself in order